The Collapse of Parenting

 A New York Times bestseller!

-Over the past 30 years, a major shift has occurred in American culture: the transfer of authority from parents to children.
-Activities with same-age peers now commonly displace family activities.
-Children today often choose what’s for supper; they choose which social media they will engage; they often choose their bedtime and sometimes even their school.
+Over the past 30 years, a major shift has occurred in American culture: there has been a transfer of authority from parents to children.
+Nowadays it’s common for kids to prefer to hang with their own same-age friends rather than spend time with family.
+Children today often choose what’s for supper; they may choose which social media they will engage; they often choose their bedtime and sometimes even their school.
 In the book, I show how these factors and related influences have led to children and teenagers being less resilient, less physically fit, and more likely to become anxious or depressed – and far more fragile – compared with kids from the same demographic 30 years ago.

 Some aspects of this collapse of parenting are just as problematic in England and Australia as they are here.
 In every country I have visited, I have found parents who are unsure about their role.
 They ask: “Should I be my child’s most trusted confidante?
 My child’s best friend?
 But if I am my son’s best friend, how can I tell him that he is not allowed to play violent video games?”